 We all know the pain of attending what seems to be an endless stream of meetings.
 And it’s even worse if those meetings are ones that do not bring in additional benefit and simply take our precious time away.
 With most of the teams working remotely these days, the issue of too many meetings has only grown stronger.
 So how do you keep up with your team without creating virtual meeting fatigue?
 Let’s see.

 Even before the global pandemic and the rise of remote teamwork, the issue of too many meetings was felt in many companies.
 According to a survey done by Attentiv, there are 11 million meetings held in the United States every single day and what is more worrisome, 33% of these meetings are wasted and considered unproductive.
 This is due to a variety of underlying issues like not setting a clear agenda, having too many people, taking too much time, or simply not facilitating a discussion between the participants.

-According to GeekBot, these and other reasons result in disappointment and disengagement from employees, which in turn mean that the future meetings become even more unproductive.
+According to GeekBot, these and other reasons result in disappointment, disengagement from employees, and reduced work-life balance.
+Which in turn means that future meetings become even more unproductive.
 No one wants to spend half of their workday listening to something that could have been sent as a memo or possibly does not relate to them at all.
 And once you get used to this type of meeting culture it becomes harder and harder to get hopeful about any other future gatherings.

 Many companies have recognized and developed certain tactics to deal with these issues.
 However, with most teams moving to remote collaboration new challenges arise bringing forth virtual meeting fatigue.

 The issues that companies previously had with the meeting culture have only been worsened by moving to a remote environment.
 Managers and stakeholders have lost the ability to see their teams in action and thus are trying to replace this by adding more and more virtual meetings.
 While keeping in touch with your team is great for the company and morale, there is a delicate balance that has to be struck for them to stay effective.